Marcia-Rolfingsmeyer/EVenue_BlueBadgeProject_WebApi/README.md

 ## Evenue Project Features
-This software was developed for Venue Management (EVenue).
-A venue can login to manage the following:
+This software was developed for Venue Management (Evenue).
+A user logins in to manage the following:
 - Customers
 - Occasions
 - Rooms used in the Venue